aaron-grau/curic/sql/projects/movie_buff/README.md

 `as_json` that provides the jsonified output of a query.

 Also, remember that ActiveRecord can join associations defined on the model.
 We've gone ahead and defined associations for actors, castings, and movies for you.
+Please take a look at these associations before you begin.

 Have fun and good luck!